wpdiscussionboard/wp-discussion-board/readme.txt

 == Changelog ==

+= 2.5.1, September 07, 2023 =
+* Improved: Compatibility with PHP 8 and up.
+* Improved: Compatibility with WP 6.2

-= 2.5.0, Augus 25, 2023 =
+= 2.5.0, August 25, 2023 =
 * Fixed: Upload media not displaying on front-end
-* Improved: Tags and odes sanitization
+* Improved: Tags and codes sanitization

 = 2.4.9, July 25, 2023 =
-* Improved: Tags and odes sanitization
+* Improved: Tags and codes sanitization
 * Improved: Security

 = 2.4.8, May 03, 2023 =